josetoribio/pidrone_project4_localization_slam/README.md

 The following is a list of the files included with your project handout and an explanation of their purposes:

 **pidrone_vision_instructions.md**: this is a general overview of running the vision programs on the pi.
-The parts that might concern you are the directions for changing the map for localization and running SLAM onboard the drone but offline to test your implementation.
+The parts that might concern you are the directions for changing the map for localization and for running SLAM onboard the drone but offline to test your implementation.
 If you do not want to do those things, you will not need to read this file!

 ## Localization
 **student_particle_filter.py** This contains your implementation of the simple particle filter for the first part of the localization assignment.